Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies

 There is a clear division of responsibilities between the running of the Board and the executive responsible for the Group’s business.

-The full Group Board met eleven times in the 2020 financial year under report and is scheduled to meet at least eight times in the current financial year and at any other time as may be necessary to address any specific significant matters that may arise.
+The full Group Board met ten times in the financial year under report and is scheduled to meet eight times in the current financial year and at any other time as may be necessary to address any specific significant matters that may arise.

-The agenda for Board meetings is prepared in conjunction with the Chairman and the Company Secretary.
-Submissions are circulated in advance of meetings and for regular Board meetings will include operational and financial updates together with papers relating to specific agenda items.
+The agenda for Board meetings is prepared in conjunction with the Chairman.
+Submissions are circulated in advance and for regular Board meetings will include operational and financial updates together with papers relating to specific agenda items.

 Management prepares monthly finance reports which allow the Board to assess the Group's activities and review its performance.
 Members of management are regularly involved in Board discussions and Directors have other opportunities for contact with a wider group of employees.